 Inflation Test: Nitrile glove on left, containing fillers, has a dull, opaque look to it when compared to the shiny, clearer higher quality material on the right.

 It is possible to see the chalky dusty surfaces created by highly “filled” glove products versus gloves of higher strength, colour and luminosity.
 There are costly hazards associated with using cheap disposable gloves.

 A great deal of faith is placed in the supplier's’ ability to deliver disposable gloves sight unseen.
 One way to address this challenge is through full supply-chain transparency.
 At Eagle, we believe it’s more than a list on a Safety Data Sheet.
-We go a step further and Fingerprint Check* the ingredients of our gloves, to ensure manufacturing and product quality and consistency.
-We test each lot to ensure our customers get the same raw material and the same manufacturing process of our high-quality disposable gloves.
+We go a step further with our Eagle Standard, including Delta Zero glove verification testing, to ensure manufacturing and product quality.
+On a range of gloves, we test each lot to ensure our customers get the same raw material and the same manufacturing process of our high-quality disposable gloves.